 DNCS API solution: We also have means to block crawlers and scrapers that may extract data from your website, and generate a high volume of unwanted requests for phone numbers.
 For example, a single IP will be able to request a limited amount of Kaisa numbers per 24 hours cycles (since these are mainly requested per click).
 After the cycle, the block is automatically lifted.

-Manual processes
+Manual processes in Kaisa

 When all the above fails, we may still encounter situations where unwanted calls are still happening, for example automated calls from multiple callers (thanks to software generating random or predetermined caller Ids to circumvent our safety measures) or anonymous callers.
 Perhaps one Kaisa number is been used on a scam and used as a fake contact, or a website has outdated information listing one of the numbers we now own referring still to its previous owner or business.